Therapy in San Antonio. Who is a therapist and the difference between a therapist and psychologist?

 What is a therapist?

 A therapist is a more general term, which refers to a person who provides treatment to people with behavioral health issues or symptoms.
 In other words, he or she uses a behavioral approach to therapy and has some level of training in psychotherapy.
 The term “therapist” can include family and marriage counselors, social workers, psychiatrists, psychologists, direct care staff in group homes, and life coaches.
-The title of therapist is a protected term in some states, such as California, where it can only be used by the mentioned disciplines and requiring licensure to operate.
-Therapists can hold a Bachelor’s degree in various fields, for instance, sociology, psychology and applied behavioral sciences but can also have a Master’s and Doctorate level degrees.
+The title of therapist is a protected term in some states.
+For example in California, it can only be used by the mentioned disciplines and requiring licensure to operate.
+Therapists can hold a Bachelor’s degree in various fields, for instance, sociology, psychology and applied behavioral sciences.
+They can have a Master’s and Doctorate level degrees, as well.

 What is a psychologist?